 When the cancer spreads, symptoms can include:

-Chemical exposure: Being exposed to certain chemicals at work can increase your risk.
-People who work in the rubber, textile, paint, printing, and dye industries may be exposed to various chemicals that have been linked to bladder cancer.
+- Chemical exposure: Exposure to certain chemicals at work can increase your risk.
+People who work in the rubber, textile, paint, printing, and dye industries may be exposed to various chemicals linked to bladder cancer.

-Chronic bladder infections or irritation: Having repeated urinary tract infections or stones has been linked to bladder cancer, although it hasn’t been proven to cause this cancer.
+- Chronic bladder infections or irritation: Having repeated urinary tract infections or stones has been linked to bladder cancer, although there’s no proof that it causes this cancer.

 - arsenic exposure